 Competition Heats Up For Conversation-Enhancing Headphones

 Will Alango’s BeHear NOW headsets compete successfully with the popular Bose Hearphones?
 Alango has a great product with a lower price.
 Coupled with what I’m calling its “Trojan Horse” distribution strategy, Alango is entering the burgeoning “hearables” market well prepared to compete with the consumer electronics giant.

 The $249.00 BeHear NOW headset is strikingly similar.
-First, it features Bluetooth wireless audio streaming.
+It features Bluetooth wireless audio streaming.
 It’s also a personal sound amplifier that is tunable and customizable from a smartphone, tablet or PC.
-And, like the Bose Hearphones, it features active noise reduction to make understanding speech in noisy environments easier.

 Competing on product, price, and distribution